rdf-elixir/website/content/rdf-ex/data-structures.md

 ## Equality

 RDF data structures can be compared for equality with the `equal?/2` function of the respective data structure.
-You should these instead of `==` comparison, because these might contain fields which are not relevant for equality.
+You should these instead of comparisons with `==`, because the data structures might contain fields which are not relevant for equality.
 For example the defined prefixes (see [here](/../rdf-ex/serializations) for more on that) are ignored for this comparison.

 ```elixir
 iex> d = RDF.description(EX.S, EX.p, EX.O)